coreui/coreui/site/content/docs/4.0/getting-started/javascript.md

 ## Still want to use jQuery?
 It's possible!

-Bootstrap 5 is designed to be used without jQuery, but it's still possible to use our components with jQuery. **If Bootstrap detects `jQuery` in the `window` object** it'll add all of our components in jQuery's plugin system; this means you'll be able to do `$('[data-coreui-toggle="tooltip"]').tooltip()` to enable tooltips.
+CoreUI 4 for Bootstrap is designed to be used without jQuery, but it's still possible to use our components with jQuery. **If CoreUI for Bootstrap detects `jQuery` in the `window` object** it'll add all of our components in jQuery's plugin system; this means you'll be able to do `$('[data-coreui-toggle="tooltip"]').tooltip()` to enable tooltips.
 The same goes for our other components.

 ## Data attributes

-Nearly all Bootstrap plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
+Nearly all CoreUI for Bootstrap plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
 Be sure to **only use one set of data attributes on a single element** (e.g., you cannot trigger a tooltip and modal from the same button.)

 {{< callout warning >}}
 ## Selectors